 Host\name is the printer host name.
 File\name is the file name you want to print.
 The device option is specified with the form of "option=value".
-For more information about the types of device options and values, see the following explanations.
+For more information about the types of the device option and the value, see the following explanations.